-For some years now, the Research Computing Team has offered research groups a service to add dedicated compute or storage capacity to the centrally hosted BEAR facilities.
-This has relieved the research group of the infrastructure support and sys admin effort as well as allowing us to buy cost effectively by aggregating needs.
-It has also ensured the services needed to support the research are delivered on highly reliable, enterprise class equipment with multiple resilience features to maximise availability and reduce disruption and maintenance.
-Going forward, BEAR will continue to offer this facility but will move to a ‘resource as a service’ rather than a hardware purchase model which, amongst other things, will radically reduce lead-times for standard requirements.
+This relieves research groups of the infrastructure support and sys admin effort as well as allowing the University to buy cost effectively by aggregating needs.
+It also ensures the services needed to support the research are delivered on highly reliable, enterprise class equipment with multiple resilience features hosted in our efficient, water-cooled data centre to maximise availability and reduce carbon emissions, disruption and maintenance.
+This also radically reduces lead-times for standard requirements.

 For such purchases, compute and storage resources are charged at a rate equivalent to the core component costs (including the essential licensing and warranties).
 Except in the case of large requirements, the costs for all supporting infrastructure (the data centre itself, management devices, racks, enclosures, controllers, switches, power and network cabling etc.) are usually met by IT Services.